weDevsOfficial/texty/readme.txt

 = Which gateways does Texty support? =

-Currently, it supports Twilio, Vonage (Nexmo), Plivo.
-More gateway support is coming soon.
+Currently, it supports Twilio, Vonage (Nexmo), Plivo, Clickatell.
+More gateway support is being added continiously.

 = Does it support WooCommerce? =

 Yes, it does.
-We are continiously adding more events from WooCommerce.
+We are continiously adding more events for WooCommerce.

 = Does it support Dokan? =

-No, it doesn't.
-But soon it'll support Dokan.
+Yes, it supports Dokan.

 = Can I do X? =